vytdev/debug-stick/README.md

     /give @s vyt:debug_stick
     ```

+> [!NOTE]
-Starting from version 1.2.0 (mc 1.20.30), the Holiday Creator Features
+> As of version 1.2.0 (mc 1.20.30), the `Holiday Creator Features` experiment
+> is no longer required.

+> [!NOTE]
+> As of version 1.15.0 (mc 1.21.70), the `Beta APIs` experiment
-experimental toggle is no longer required.
+> is no longer required.

 ### Limitations

-- Some block properties from Minecraft Java Edition are not accessible.
+- Some block properties from Minecraft: Java Edition are not accessible due to
+  platform differences and parity limitations.

 ### Contribution